Start page

 This assumption seems to be contradicted by the fact that "… there are in the supposed habitat of PIE speakers in VI – V millennium BC no archeological culture that would explicitly relate to the Proto-Indo-European one" (GAMKRELIDZE T.V., IVANOV V.V., 1984: 891).

 According to M. Andronov relocation of Dravidians to South India was held at the II-I millennium BC and in the III mill.
 BC Dravidian community existed somewhere in Pakistan (ANDRONOV M.S., 1982: 178).
-Obviously, Dravidians can be associated with the site Yahya Tepe in South-eastern Iran, dating back since V mill. till the end of II mill.
+Dravidians can be associated with the site Yahya Tepe in South-eastern Iran, dating back to V mill. till the end of II mill.
 BC, and later cultures of Harappa and Mohenjo-Daro in India.
-In addition, we have to consider that "Proto-Dravidian community was split by the end of the IV mill.
-BC, when Dravidian-speaking tribes began moving in the south and south-east" (BONGRAD-LEVIN G.M., 1981: 301).
+In addition, we have to consider that the "Proto-Dravidian community was split by the end of the IV mill.
+BC when Dravidian-speaking tribes began moving in the south and south-east" (BONGRAD-LEVIN G.M., 1981: 301).
 Thus, at least for some time, but not later than III thousand BC Proto-Dravidians inhabited the territory of Iran and Pakistan.
 Then they were absent in Asia Minor at V mill BC.

-Staying in close proximity to their Urheimat in Asia Minor, the speakers of individual Nostratic languages fell under mutual influences in the economic and cultural life.
+Staying near their Urheimat in Asia Minor, the speakers of individual Nostratic languages fell under mutual influences in the economic and cultural life.
 The most successful technical solutions, as well as attractive cultural ideas, spread rapidly not only among neighbors but could cover more space.
-Borrowing objects and concepts were accompanied by the spread of their names.
+Borrowing objects and concepts was accompanied by the spread of their names.
 Of course, the more linguistic features had residents of neighboring areas, but it is also possible that the presence of such a community may indicate a common origin of languages whose speakers now reside at a great distance.
 In our case, there are certain correspondences between Finno-Ugric and Sumerian languages.
 Evidence of this can be found in the works of different scientists

-T. Gamkrelidze and V. Ivanov asserted that IE *reudh "red (metal)" may be borrowed from the Sumerian language, which ihas the word urudu "copper" and Sum. guškiu "gold" associated with Indo-European names of the metal (the closest form of Arm. oski) and on the basis of these two facts, find it possible to speak about the contacts between these languages and the proximity of their habitat dissemination.
+T. Gamkrelidze and V. Ivanov asserted that IE *reudh "red (metal)" may be borrowed from the Sumerian language, which has the word urudu "copper" and Sum. guškiu "gold" associated with Indo-European names of the metal (the closest form of Arm. oski) and based on these two facts, find it possible to speak about the contacts between these languages and the proximity of their habitat dissemination.
 In connection with this, we may add that the Sumerian guškiu is very similar to the Finno-Ugric names of different metals Lapp. vešš'k "copper", Est. vask "copper", Fin. vaski "iron" Mokhsa us'ke "iron" and others.
 Sumerian belonging to a particular language family has not yet been determined.
-If you try to search Sumerian-Ural parallels, you can find the following: Sum. urudu – Komi görd, Udm. gord, Hanty wêrte, Hung. vörös (from vöröz ← vöröt), all – "red" ; Sum. gir "oven" – Hanty kör, Mansi kur, Komi gor, Udm. kur, Est. keris "oven"; Sum. kaš "urine" – common Finnisf-Ugric *kusi "urine" (Finnish, Est. kusi, Veps. kuzi, Udm. kyz' ); Sum. kišib "an ant" – Fin. kusianen, Est. kusikas, Udm. kuz'yli "an ant"; Sum. kur "mountain" – Lapp. kurro, Mari kuryk "mountain" , Komi kyr "steep" , Mansi karys "high"; Sum. gal' "earth, place", Hung. hely – "place", Veps. kal'l' "a rock", Komi gala "limit" ; Sum. můd "blood" – Fin. mäta, Est. mada "pus" ; Sum. sub "to suck", "tobreastfeed" – Hung. szopik, Udm. s'ups'kany, Mari šupalaš "to suck".
+If you try to search Sumerian-Ural parallels, you can find the following: Sum. urudu – Komi görd, Udm. gord, Hanty wêrte, Hung. vörös (from vörözvöröt), all – "red" ; Sum. gir "oven" – Hanty kör, Mansi kur, Komi gor, Udm. kur, Est. keris "oven"; Sum. kaš "urine" – common Finnisf-Ugric *kusi "urine" (Finnish, Est. kusi, Veps. kuzi, Udm. kyz' ); Sum. kišib "an ant" – Fin. kusianen, Est. kusikas, Udm. kuz'yli "an ant"; Sum. kur "mountain" – Lapp. kurro, Mari kuryk "mountain" , Komi kyr "steep" , Mansi karys "high"; Sum. gal' "earth, place", Hung. hely – "place", Veps. kal'l' "a rock", Komi gala "limit" ; Sum. můd "blood" – Fin. mäta, Est. mada "pus" ; Sum. sub "to suck", "to breastfeed" – Hung. szopik, Udm. s'ups'kany, Mari šupalaš "to suck".

 A List of numerous Sumerian-Finno-Ugric lexical matches is given on Body Parts.
 Some of them can be attributed to the common Nostratic heritage, and perhaps this is why some Hungarian scientists limit relatives of Sumerian and Finno-Ugric languages only in favor of the Hungarian language.
-One of them is prof. Alfrėd Tóth who came to conclusion in one of his work that the Hungarian language is not belonging to the Finno-Ugric family of languages and is a direct descendant of the Sumerian (TÓTH ALFRĖD, 2007).
-Here is not the place to evaluate the work of professor, only need to note that he focuses solely on the Sumerian- Hungarian lexical parallels, oblivious to their presence in other Finno-Ugric languages.
-Taking into account that no other languages of Nostratic superfamily have similar ties to Sumerian, and that it does not belong to the Afro-Asiatic languages, we can assume that this language belongs to the Ural or Dravidian family.
-Possible belonging of the Sumerian (and Elamite) language to the Dravidian language family is explained because Proto-Dravidians populated area closest to Mesopotamia (unfortunately, the Dravidian–Sumerian language connection in these studies were not studyid specifically).
-A. Maloletko found Asiatic elements in the language and onomastics of Vasyugan Khanty.
-He cites two dozens of examples of Khanty words in one of his work which have matches in the languages of Asia Minor and the Caucasus.
-An unexplained element lat is present among hydronyms prevalent in the basin of the Vasyugan Rver which has matches in the region of Lake Van and in the headwaters of the Tigris River (MALOLETKO A.M., 1990, 81-82).
+One of them is Prof. Alfrėd Tóth who concluded in one of his works that the Hungarian language does not belong to the Finno-Ugric family of languages and is a direct descendant of the Sumerian (TÓTH ALFRĖD, 2007).
+Here is not the place to evaluate the work of the professor, only need to note that he focuses solely on the Sumerian-Hungarian lexical parallels, oblivious to their presence in other Finno-Ugric languages.
+Taking into account that no other languages of the Nostratic superfamily have similar ties to Sumerian, and that it does not belong to the Afro-Asiatic languages, we can assume that this language belongs to the Ural or Dravidian family.
+These languages were formed in neighboring areas and their neighborhood should be reflected in the languages.
+The most expressive is the similarity of the Finno-Ugric and Dravidian words for the number 4: Finnish neljä, Erzya nile, Mansi nila, etc. – Malayalam nālu, Telugu naalugu, Tulu nāl, etc. The probability of a random coincidence of such similarity is negligible, and no other explanation has been found.

 You can also find parallels between Sumerian and Finno-Ugric mythology.
-For example, Munci Kors-Torum, Khanty Num Kurys – the ancestor of the gods and the creator of the world (after the flood the role of the supreme deity passed to his son Numi Torum) recall the name of the Sumerian god-warrior Ningirsu (Nin-Girsu).
+For example, Mansi Kors-Torum, Khanty Num Kurys – the ancestor of the gods and the creator of the world (after the flood the role of the supreme deity passed to his son Numi Torum) recall the name of the Sumerian god-warrior Ningirsu (Nin-Girsu).
 Komi god-demiurge Yen together with enezh "heaven", Udm.
 Inmar "god", in(m) "heaven", Mari yimy "god" correspond exactly to Sum An – "heaven god" (AFANASIYEVA V.K., 1991.
 MFW.
 Volume 1: 75).

 Another word was present in the Sumerian language for deity – dingir or diĝir which connection with Turkic tengri, tejri, tanri, tärä "god" is considered undoubted.
 Fin. tunturi "high forestless mountain" иand Lapp. tundar, tuoddar "a mountain".
 They also include here Hatt. tux "deity", Circassian tkhe "god, deity", Indo-European *deiuos "god", "heaven" (KADYRDZIEV K.S., 1983, 130-148), and it looks doubtful for phonetic reasons.
 In contrast, Old Germanic match *đunra "thunder", "god of thunder" can hardly be a coincidence, but its origin has another explanation.

-A theme of flood is spread in different versions among the peoples of all continents (FRAZER J.G., 1986, 96-147).
-The most known is the Great flood described in Genesis of the Old Testament.
+A theme of the flood is spread in different versions among the peoples of all continents (FRAZER J.G., 1986, 96-147).
+The most known is the Great Flood described in Genesis of the Old Testament.
 The legends narrate almost always that righteous escape on an island, a tree, or on any floating craft.
 The wide spread of this legend can not be random and should be based on a real event, so there were numerous hypotheses about the cause of the flood.
-At the beginning of the millennium has become popular hypothesis about the flooding of low-lying areas around the Black Sea due to the transgression because of raising its level, caused by the break of the wall separating the sea from the waters of the oceans in the place of the Bosporus and the Dardanelles.
+At the beginning of the millennium has become popular hypothesis about the flooding of low-lying areas around the Black Sea due to the transgression of rising levels, caused by the break of the wall separating the sea from the waters of the oceans in the place of the Bosporus and the Dardanelles.
 The rise of global sea level began at the end of the last ice age as a result of the melting of glaciers, which have concentrated large masses of water, which was to fall into the ocean, raising its level considerably above the Black Sea one.
-Detailed and interesting evidence of this given W. Pitman and W. Ryan (PITMAN WALTER, RYAN WILLIAM.
+Detailed and interesting evidence of this is given by W. Pitman and W. Ryan (PITMAN WALTER, RYAN WILLIAM.
 1999).

 Flooding was not catastrophic, but very great: the length of the Persian Gulf is about 1000 km.
 In addition, the Biblical evidence that "all the fountains of the great deep burst forth, and the windows of the heavens were opened.
 The rain fell on the earth forty days and forty nights" looks more like tropical monsoon rain in the Indian Ocean than the flood in temperate climates of the Northern Black Sea Coast.
 (ZALIZNIAK L.L.
 2005, 8).